parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 If you run this URL through [Dataskydd's Webbkoll](https://webbkoll.dataskydd.net) and a web inspector tool (I used Chromium's web inspector), you learn a few interesting things: the page is **3.1 MB** in size, makes about **460 HTTP requests** of which **430 are third-party requests** (outside of its parent domain) and takes **20 seconds** to fully load on a fast 3G connection (from Paris, France).

-It also stores **100 cookies** (these are little pieces of text stored on your computer by websites other than lemonde.fr; cookies are normally used to save session information but are also used to identify and track you) and contacts **118 third-parties**.
-And if all this weren't enough, your connection to LeMonde and the majority of third-party connections are over **unsecure HTTP** (instead of the more secure HTTPS, which should be a requirement).
+It also stores **100 cookies** (these are little pieces of text stored on your computer by websites other than lemonde.fr; cookies are normally used to save session information but can also be used to identify and track you) and contacts **118 third-parties**.
+And if all this weren't enough, your connection to LeMonde and the majority of third-party connections are over **unsecure HTTP** protocol (instead of the more secure HTTPS, which should be a basic requirement).

 That's a lot of big numbers for an article of 1500 words, three images and one video.

-Now let's look at some of the third parties that the website connects to when you load it:
+Now let's look at some of the third parties that the page connects to when you load it:

 - [Weborama](https://weborama.fr): advertising platform for analytics, digital marketing and behavioral targeting
 - [Visual Revenue](http://visualrevenue.com): predictive analytics platform
-- [AppNexus](http://adnxs.com): multimedia content monitization service
+- [AppNexus](http://adnxs.com): multimedia content monetization service
 - [Outbrain](https://outbrain.com): "online advertiser specializing in presenting sponsored website links" (Wikipedia)
 - [Facebook](https://facebook.com): a social network and micro-targeted advertising platform
-- [Cedexis](https://www.cedexis.com): a CND/ad-delivery platform
+- [Cedexis](https://www.cedexis.com): a multi-CDN application delivery platform

+<span class="update">Note: In an earlier version of the article, I had mistakenly identified Cedexis as an "ad-delivery platform", which it is not.
+My apologies to Cedexis for the error.</span>

-These are mostly advertising or content monetization platforms; companies like Weborama make money by selling information about you.
-When people say, "you're the product," it isn't just some analogy, it accurately reflecs the business propositions of such companies.
+Some of these are simply tools to manage content delivery but many are advertising or content monetization platforms.
+Companies like Weborama make money by selling information about you.
+When people say, "you're the product," it isn't just some analogy, it accurately reflects the business propositions of many such companies.

-What's surprising is that the bulk of the information transferred between LeMonde and you don't even concern the actual article.
+What's surprising is that the bulk of the information transferred between LeMonde and you doesn't even concern the actual article.
 If you were to isolate the actual content—the words, images and video—and put it in an HTML file, it would weigh considerably less than 3.1 MB and would make a lot fewer requests.

 If fact, I did just that and made three versions :

-- **[Version A](http://webfiles.neustadt.fastmail.com.user.fm/leMondeJupiterArticle.html)**: With the original text (including comments, images and video
+- **[Version A](http://webfiles.neustadt.fastmail.com.user.fm/leMondeJupiterArticle.html)**: With the original text (including comments, images and video)
 - **[Version B](http://webfiles.neustadt.fastmail.com.user.fm/leMondeJupiterArticle-noVideo.html)**: With the original text (including comments), images but no video
 - **[Version C](http://webfiles.neustadt.fastmail.com.user.fm/leMondeJupiterArticle-noVideoImages.html)**: With just the original text (including comments), no images or video